Murder of Sherri Rasmussen: Background

-After her degree Rasmussen was promoted to head nurse of UCLA's coronary care and observation unit.
+After earning her degree, Rasmussen was promoted to head nurse of UCLA's coronary care and observation unit.
 She also was appointed an unpaid assistant clinical professor of nursing, giving lectures to students.
 By her late 20s Rasmussen was the director of nursing at Glendale Adventist Medical Center.
 She also gave presentations and taught classes for fellow nurses.
 At a June 1984 party Sherri met Ruetten; they began dating shortly afterwards.

 For her first assignment as a uniformed LAPD officer, Lazarus drew the Hollywood division, an area notorious at the time for high levels of street crime.
 Morale among the predominantly male officers was poor in the wake of the "Hollywood Burglars" scandal in which 14 officers were ultimately fired after two were prosecuted for burglarizing video stores while on duty.
 Chief Daryl Gates closely oversaw the internal affairs investigation.
 He observed later that Hollywood seemed to have higher rates of police misconduct than other divisions.
 "There is something about the place," he wrote, "an almost carnival atmosphere that suggests 'here, anything goes'".

 A female colleague of Lazarus's at Hollywood, one of the few other women in the division and a teammate on the department's women's basketball team, recalls her as being an asset to the team primarily through her tight and physical defensive play and willingness to work with others.
 (Note: That officer observed that women who were successful LAPD officers in that era, like Lazarus, primarily had significant experience playing organized team sports, since they were not intimidated by the physical fitness requirements and understood the value of teamwork.)
 Teamwork at Hollywood went further than the requirements of the job.
 Officers upheld the blue wall of silence in the face of misconduct investigations, regularly telling each other to "Admit nothing.
 Deny everything.
 Demand proof."
 A diary Lazarus started while working at Hollywood documents her acculturation to the department, showing her increasingly identifying with the LAPD above all, accepted by fellow officers for her efforts to fit in and maintaining a detached, often nonchalant, attitude when responding to sometimes brutal crimes and their traumatized victims.